Achimenes

 of bright peach blooms, it seems to glow.

-Achimenes 'Tracey Thornley' - this one is a problem
+Achimenes 'Tracey Thornley' - this one is a problem for

-beautiful blooms.
+blooms.
 I crossed it to

-A. 'India' it to create a
+A. 'India' it to create a couple of

-willingness to set seeds.
+to set seeds.

 Achimenes 'Purple Prince' - I bought this several years